faasm/faasm/docs/python.md

 ## Building CPython

-We build Python using [this project](https://github.com/Shillaker/cpython-emscripten).
+We build Python using [pyodide](https://github.com/iodide-project/pyodide).
 This can be done by running:

 ```
 inv build-python-emscripten